Ivan1248/vidlu/README.md

 ### Running experiments

-`scripts/run.py` is a genaral script for running experiments.
+`scripts/run.py` is a general script for running experiments.

 The `train` command is chosen by running `python run.py train ...`.
 It creates an `Experiment` instance from command line arguments and directory paths from `dirs.py`.
 The `Experiment` constructor creates a `Trainer` instance using factories from `vidlu.factories`.
 The `train` command runs evaluation and training.
 Interrupted or finished experiments can be continued/reevaluated by the `--resume` (`--r`) argument.